Harmy's Despecialized Edition: Sources

 Harmáček edited these sources together using programs such as Avisynth and Adobe After Effects.

 Harmáček was assisted by a group of like-minded fans from the website OriginalTrilogy.com.
 In total, they estimated that the project took thousands of hours of work between them.
 In 2011, one year after the project had begun, the first version of Harmy's Despecialized Edition was published online; new and updated versions were created regularly in the five years that followed.
-As of November 2025, the most recent versions of Star Wars, The Empire Strikes Back and Return of the Jedi are v2.7, v2.0 and v3.1 respectively.
+As of February 2026, the most recent versions of Star Wars, The Empire Strikes Back and Return of the Jedi are v2.7, v2.0 and v3.1 respectively.
 As a result of the project, Harmáček was able to quit his teaching job and in 2015 was hired by UltraFlix to prepare and restore a library of 4K-encoded films for sale and rent.
 He has since joined UPP, a Prague-based VFX house, as a 2D digital compositor and worked on such projects as Blade Runner 2049, Wonder Woman, and AMC's The Terror.

 Legality

 The legality of downloading Harmy's Despecialized Edition is contentious.
 As a fan edit, the cut cannot be legally bought or sold, and treads a line between fair use and copyright infringement.
 OriginalTrilogy.com states that the edits are "made for culturally historical and educational purposes" and that they are "to be shared among legal owners of the officially available releases only".
 Consequently, the films are only available via various BitTorrent trackers and through specialized rapid download programs using file sharing sites.
 Harmáček himself remarked: "I'm convinced that 99% of people who download this already bought Star Wars 10 times over on DVD."
-As of 2025, he had received no legal challenge from The Walt Disney Studios, the owner of Lucasfilm and 20th Century Studios, over the Despecialized Edition.